g0ddest/fixedlength/README.md

                 .registerLineType(Employee.class);
 ```

+### Ignoring errors

+If there is errors on your line format there are two modes that you could skip these errors if you want to:

+* `skipErroneousLines` — line with error will not be added to result.
+* `skipErroneousFields` — fields with errors will be `null`.

+In both cases warnings will be raised in logs.

+By default, exception will be raised for entire process.

 ### Cases to use

 In the case if you have 2 different records in one line and there is a split index you can add a method in your entity that should return index of the next record and mark it with annotation `SplitLineAfter`.